Automattic/theme-components/CONTRIBUTING.md

 `Improve widget performance by adding more weevils`.

-This adds six extra weevils to our vermin stack, effectively freeing up some of our older, rustier-kneed widgets for glue manufacturing.
-Fixes #123.
+This adds six extra weevils to our vermin stack, effectively freeing up some of our older, rustier-kneed widgets for glue manufacturing. `Fixes #123.
-See also #666, #21.
+See also #666, #21`.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.